maubanel/p4v-unreal/workspaces/README.md

 ![](../images/line3.png)

 Depots are the projects that you have access to either read, write or both.
-They live on the LSU servers.
+They live on the Helix server.
 To work you need to have those files locally.
-In **Perforce** this is a called a workspace.
+In **Perforce** this is a called a **workspace**.
 You can have as many workspaces as you like, but one will suffice.

 ![topology of a perforce server](images/topology.png)